msadecki/sample-windowcloser/README.md

 # sample-windowcloser
-It just close window by it's title - default title is dotnet
+It just close window by its title - default title is dotnet